 Are you thinking of applying to medical school or another health professions school in Texas after receiving your undergraduate degree?
 Here you will find information on medical and dental school minimum credit hour requirements and other helpful information, as well as links to the various professional schools located in Texas.

 You may make an appointment with the health professions advisor using this link: calendly.com/greghale.
 If you would like to speak by phone, please type "PHONE APPOINTMENT" before your phone number and call 817-272-3807 at the appointed time.
 Dr. Hale's office is in room 105 Life Science Building.

 Medical, dental, veterinary, and other health profession programs are very competitive.
 For example, only 49.9% of applicants to Texas medical schools with a GPA of 3.76 or better actually entered a Texas medical school in 2016.
 Applicants with lower GPAs matriculated at even lower rates.
 Other professional programs have similar statistics.

 How can one build a strong professional school application?
 There is no magic formula for securing entry into a professional school.
-However, conversations with admissions staff indicate that these are the qualifications and experiences that are viewed positively:
+However, conversations with admissions staff indicate that these qualifications and experiences are viewed positively:

 - Maintain an excellent GPA

 - Gain experience in a clinical setting that matches your career interests (e.g. scribe, E.M.T., pharmacy technician)

 - Perform service to diverse communities (volunteer to serve different people in different places)